devleaks/storyrevealerjs/README.md

 Class `.beard1` does not exist and will not affect the behavior or rendering of Storyrevealer.

+## Layout Control

+Horizontal layout control can be done by creating multiple columns and leaving some empty.

+Vertical layout control can be done either by including "empty" text elements or by adding the `.invisible` class to the text content element.
+The `.invisible` class make the `color: transparent;`.

 # Notes

 The origin of the project was to allow users of a couple of sport-related social